vtlanglois/GWD/README.md

 1. Boilerplate HTML webpage code (`<!DOCTYPE html> declaration tags`, `<head>` tags, etc)
 2. HTML elements (`<h#>' elements, etc)
-3. Inline CSS styling (`<style>` elements in the `<head>` tags)
+3. Inline CSS styling (`<style>` elements in the `<head>` tags) **NOTE:** some HTML/CSS elements are in their own folders.
+These elements require other HTML/CSS webpages to work properly.

 To use the **HTML** elements, simply copy the HTML element and paste into your webpage.
 **NOTE:** the HTML element may use inline CSS styling.
 If they do, they use _class_ selection to select specific HTML elements to style based on their class name.
 The HTML element will look like this: